Chalwk/JeriCraftDocs/README.md

 ### 📜 Community Rules

-Before you begin, please review the **[JeriCraft Community Rules](policies/Community-Rules.md)** to ensure you're familiar with the guidelines and expectations for all members of the community.
+Please review the [JeriCraft Community Rules](policies/Community-Rules.md) to stay informed about our guidelines.

 ---